 Among the partners, there should be a minimum of two designated partners who must be natural persons, and at least one of them should be resident in India.
 The rights and duties of designated partners are governed by the LLP agreement.
 They are directly responsible for the compliance of all the provisions of the LLP Act, 2008 and provisions specified in the LLP agreement.

-An LLP has a separate legal entity, just like companies.
+An LLP has a separate legal entity, just like a company.
 The LLP is distinct from its partners.
 An LLP can sue and be sued in its own name.
 The contracts are signed in the name of the LLP, which helps to gain the trust of various stakeholders and gives the customers and suppliers a sense of confidence in the business.

 The partners of the LLP have limited liability.
 The liability of the partners is limited to the contributions made by them.
 This means that they are liable to pay only the amount of contributions made by them and are not personally liable for any loss in the business.
 If an LLP becomes insolvent at the time of winding up, only the LLP assets are liable for clearing its debts.
 The partners have no personal liabilities, and thus they are free to operate as credible businessmen.